 The quality of rebuilt atomiser coils is actually much nicer as well.
 Generally speaking, thicker wire is used so the coils last much longer and because you can build a wide variety of different types of coils to meet your needs; your vape experience is built custom to you.

 Some coils are built to maximize vapour production (we’re talking fog machine levels of vapour) and other coils are made to intensify the flavour of your e juice.
 But you can build coils all day long; it’s not going to matter much unless you have a good atomizer to build on.
 Unlike atomizer with replaceable coil heads, rebuildable atomizers, for the most part, are much larger so you’ll have more room to place your vape coils in.

 Rebuildable atomizers also have more airflow and some have a larger capacity tank for your E-Liquids.
 Some vapers do not appreciate the larger size and much rather have a smaller atomizer.
 They do make smaller rebuildable atomizers but none that are the size of atomizers that take replaceable coil heads.
 On the other hand, the replaceable coil heads could be rebuilt as well.
 However, due to the smaller “working space” of these coil heads, rebuilding them can be a daunting task.

-There are times I miss having the maintenance free replaceable coils especially if I am traveling.
+There are times I miss having the maintenance-free replaceable coils especially if I am travelling.
 However, ever since I rebuilt my first coil, my vaping experience certainly has changed to replacing a bad habit to more of vaping becoming more of a hobby.
-Using a replaceable coil head atomizer is absolutely fine; in fact my wife even prefers it.
+Using a replaceable coil head atomizer is absolutely fine; in fact, my wife even prefers it.
 But I feel everyone should at least experience the vaping experience tied with using a rebuildable atomizer.